HardlyDifficult/Tutorials/Outline.md

 When a GameObject is off screen, there is no attempt to render it so your GPU is not wasting time but Unity is still processing Physics and logic for any components on the GameObject.
 In this case, once the GameObject has fallen off the bottom it will never return to the game.

 We destroy it to save performance while the game is running.
 Without this script, the endless stream of balls spawning and then falling off would be a 'memory leak'.
-This means that you are wasting resources and over time the performance of your game may get worse.
+This means that you are wasting resources and over time the performance of your game will get worse.

 </details>
 <details><summary>What is Destroy and why not Destroy(this)?</summary>